 What Causes Most Truck Accidents?

 Carelessness is the cause of most accidents involving commercial trucks and other big rigs.
-Semi-trucks are hard to maneuver because they are big and heavy.
+Semi-trucks big and heavy, thus they are hard to maneuver.
 It takes them longer to stop, and they can’t dodge obstacles quickly.
 When a truck driver is careless, the results can be catastrophic.

 Some common causes of truck accidents are: